philocalyst/bashansi/README.md

 Installation
 ------------

 Download `ansi` and put it somewhere in your path.
-Make sure that it is executable (`chmod a+x ansi` works well).
-Bash will need to be present, but it is often installed by default.
-No external commands are used; this only uses bash's built-in features.
+Make sure that it is executable (`chmod a+x ansi` works well).  dash will need to be present, but it is often installed by default.
+No external commands are used; this only uses dash's built-in features.

     # Download
     curl -OL git.io/ansi